Skip to main content

 Dir.
 Rick Rosenthal

 Four years after mistakenly killing a man she thought to be her brother (really, Dimension Films?
-Really?), long-suffering Laurie Strode is eventually hunted down by her not really dead actual brother, crazier-than-bat-shit Michael Myers, and murderlised.
-Making his way back home to Haddonfield, Myers discovers the crew of an online reality show has taken over his house (!) to broadcast a Halloween special featuring a group of dumb-fuck teenagers dared to spend the night in the house of ill-repute.
+Really?), long-suffering Laurie Strode is eventually hunted down by her actual not-really-dead brother, the murderous Michael Myers.
+Making his way back home to Haddonfield, Myers discovers the crew of an online reality show has taken over his house (!) to broadcast a Halloween special featuring a group of teenagers dared to spend the night in the infamous house.
 Naturally he goes on yet another killing spree.
-And it's all caught on camera and broadcast online for other dumb-fuck teenagers to watch.
+And it's all caught on camera and broadcast online for all to see.

 Halloween H20: Twenty Years Later did not warrant a sequel.
-It was intended not only as a twentieth anniversary celebration of John Carpenter's classic chiller, but as a way to draw the series to a close, with its original heroine finally confronting her demons and emerging victorious.
+It was initially intended as a twentieth anniversary celebration of John Carpenter's classic chiller.
+It also brought the series to a fitting close, with its original heroine finally confronting her demons and emerging victorious.
 With the return of Jamie Lee Curtis to the role of Laurie Strode and the story’s back to basics approach, everything was in place for a bravura denouement.
 Its show-stopping final moments feature Laurie deciding to stop running and actively face up to her deranged brother, putting an end to his life and his hold over her with one blow of an axe.
 Had the Halloween franchise ended here (as it should have in this writer’s humble opinion) it would have been a great finale and went out on such a high.
 A sense of cathartic resolution was reached that made sense not only in terms of the story it featured, but also the direction the series had been heading.
 However, as the film had been so successful, both critically and commercially, Dimension Films began to ponder how they could recreate the success.
 Four years later, with a budget of $15 million and a measly explanation for why Myers isn’t really dead, Halloween Resurrection went into production and any hope of seeing the series put to rest in a respectful, distinguished way was quashed quicker than you could scream “Look out behind you!”

 From the start, Resurrection just feels like a cheat.
 The undignified treatment of Laurie (though to be fair to Curtis, she probably just wanted out - and who could blame her) and the explanation of how Myers is still alive, spat out in a clumsy expositionary way no less, is cringe-worthy, indicative of the embarrassing mess of a film to follow and pretty much undoes all the good H20 did in reining the series in and providing it with a decent sense of closure.

 The POV camera stuff feels like an afterthought – it doesn’t add anything to proceedings at all, when what it should do is thrust us into suspenseful build ups and bloody mayhem.
 Characters just wander around in the dark and gloomy house with no objective, while the inter-cutting of their static-charged camcorder POV footage is supposed to make us feel like we’re there with them.
 It doesn’t.
 It feels tacked on instead of integral to the storytelling.
-That they are such utterly redundant characters, some of which are so boring and pointless Rosenthal can’t even be bothered filming their deaths.
+Characters are so thinly-drawn and undeveloped they're practically invisible.
+Some of them are so non-descript and redundant Rosenthal can’t even be bothered filming their deaths.
 Not that this would enhance the film in any way – the violence is so generic and clichéd it has little effect.
 Much like he did when directing Halloween II, Rosenthal neglects to realise that it is the anticipation of violence that’s scary – not violence itself.
 The scene in which Freddie (Busta Rhymes) is dressed as Myers creeping through the house while actually being followed by the real Myers could have been quite creepy.
 Instead the moment is wasted on a dumb attempt at a humorous payoff.
 Freddie essentially rebukes Myers thinking he’s someone else and the killer just slinks off.
 Perhaps feeling as embarrassed as the audience.

-When Busta Rhymes uses kung-fu to defend himself against Myers and exclaims “Trick or treat, muthafucka!”
-I just knew that this marked the absolute nadir of the series.
-Resurrection’s attempts at humour are severely misjudged, the performances are non-descript, and people spout inane drivel like:
+Busta Rhymes using Kung-Fu to defend himself against Myers and exclaiming “Trick or treat, muthafucka!” surely marks a decidedly low point in the series.
+Indeed, most of Resurrection’s attempts at humour are severely misjudged, and some of the lines are rather embarrassing:

 - “You want some of this?
 Huh?
 You want to try and fucking kill me?
 Huh?
 You like sushi, muthafucka?”